Learn how to disable SELinux in most of the Linux distro. Understand what is SELinux; why and when you require to disable it.

 Its always to go with permissive mode if you are troubleshooting some system/app/utility behavior.
 So that it will give you a proper picture if SELinux really coming in your way and if you should permanently disable it or not.

 Current SELinux mode can be checked using below command :

 How to disable SELinux temporarily :

-Disabling SELinux permanently using config file method (explained below) need a reboot.
+Disabling SELinux permanently using the config file method (explained below) needs a reboot.
 If you want to avoid downtime then you can turn it into permissive mode temporarily using below method :